President and Chief Executive Officer

-Mahendra Patel joined Tembec in January 1974 as a mechanical engineer and has held positions of increasing responsibility as Superintendent of Engineering, Manager of Engineering and Purchasing and Vice President, Engineering, Purchasing and Services.
+Mahendra Patel joined Tembec in January 1974 as a mechanical engineer and has held positions of increasing responsibility as Superintendent of Engineering, Manager of Engineering and Purchasing and Vice President, Engineering and Purchasing.

 Mr. Patel is a member of the Order of Engineers of Quebec, the Association of Professional Engineers of Ontario and pulp and paper associations.
 He obtained his Bachelor of Engineering degree in India and a Master of Science in Engineering degree in Worcester, Massachusetts, U.S.A.

-Executive Vice President, Specialty Cellulose Group and President, Tembec France SAS
+Executive Vice President, Specialty Cellulose and President, Tembec France SAS